Scrum Alliance Certified Team Coach℠ (CTC)

 - I have coached in 2 or more organizations, departments, or programs.

-- I have coached Agile teams or roles for more than 1,000 hours over at least 2 years, not counting time as a ScrumMaster.
+- I have coached Agile teams or roles for more than 1,000 hours in the past 2 years, not counting time as a ScrumMaster.

 - I have coached multiple interacting teams using Agile/Lean frameworks.